 Tennis Clubs in Kalamazoo & Southwest Michigan

 Few cities in America have a deeper tennis identity than Kalamazoo.
 Since 1943, Stowe Stadium at Kalamazoo College has hosted the USTA Boys' 18s and 16s National Championships -- known across American tennis as "Nats at the Zoo."
-The tournament's 82+ year run has made Stowe Stadium one of the most storied junior tennis venues in the world.
-Tony Trabert, Arthur Ashe, Stan Smith, Jimmy Connors, John McEnroe, Aaron Krickstein, Andre Agassi, Pete Sampras, Michael Chang, Andy Roddick, and Bob and Mike Bryan are among the many players who competed at Nats at the Zoo as juniors.
+The tournament's 80+ year run has made Stowe Stadium one of the most storied junior tennis venues in the world.
+Tony Trabert, Arthur Ashe, Stan Smith, Jimmy Connors, John McEnroe, Aaron Krickstein, Andre Agassi, Pete Sampras, Michael Chang, Andy Roddick, and Bob and Mike Bryan all played at Nats at the Zoo as juniors.
 The 18s singles and doubles champions receive automatic bids to the main draw of the U.S. Open -- making Kalamazoo the single most consequential annual event in American junior tennis.

 Kalamazoo's tennis community extends well beyond the August tournament.
-Kalamazoo College fields NCAA Division III men's and women's tennis on the same Stowe Stadium courts -- and the Hornets' men's program is one of the most successful in the country, with 89 consecutive MIAA regular-season titles and seven NCAA Division III national championships.
-Western Michigan University Broncos (NCAA Division I, MAC) field men's and women's tennis on WMU's Sorensen Courts in the heart of the city; WMU men's tennis has won a conference-record 26 MAC Championships, including four consecutive regular-season titles from 2021-24.
-Kalamazoo Country Club (founded 1909), currently completing a major transformation with a new indoor tennis facility debuting in early 2026, anchors the private-club side, while the Markin Racquet Center on the K-College campus provides four indoor courts year-round.
+Kalamazoo College fields NCAA Division III men's and women's tennis on the same Stowe Stadium courts, and the Hornets' men's program is one of the most successful in NCAA history, with seven NCAA Division III national championships and an MIAA championship streak of 67 consecutive years (1936-2005).
+Western Michigan University Broncos (NCAA Division I, MAC) field men's and women's tennis on WMU's Sorensen Courts just a few miles away; WMU men's tennis captured its 30th MAC regular-season championship in April 2026 -- sharing the title with Buffalo.
+Kalamazoo Country Club (founded 1909) -- currently completing a major transformation with a new indoor tennis facility debuting in early 2026 -- anchors the private-club side, while the Markin Racquet Center on the K-College campus provides four indoor courts year-round.
 The Western Michigan Tennis Association (WMTA) -- the USTA Midwest district covering Kalamazoo and the broader western Michigan region -- coordinates adult leagues and junior tournaments throughout Portage, Battle Creek, St. Joseph, and Benton Harbor.

 Whether you are looking for competitive tournaments, organized doubles leagues, junior summer camps, or a private lesson anywhere across Kalamazoo and Southwest Michigan, this community offers year-round tennis for players of every age and skill level -- on some of the most historically significant courts in American tennis.